Marsarah-dev/MarsarahTweaks/MarsarahTweaks/Readmes/MarsarahTweaks_DescriptionT.md

 ## <strong> 🔮 Future Plans </strong>

+- Add the Bear and Vile to the Creature Unleveler feature, but will need to play it out first before I see how it feels.
+- Look into the new trinket system and see if there is a need to balance build costs or adrenaline costs.
+- Add an alternate way to Permanent Lights that makes things more immersive than the current option.
+Will probably keep both options available when I implement the alternative.
+- Look into adding a secondary attack tot he Staff of Protection that heals, or add the Dverger Heal Staff as a playable item.
+- Look into the sorting options for crafting recipes.
+My previous mod had a section that would reorder the crafting recipes by biome, but it broke with the Bog witch update.
+I'm looking into how to re-implement that.
+- Remove the player charatcter speed slow when eating.
+- Create a Smart Dropbox
+- Add taming progress indicators in the UI

+The above are just ideas I gathered and are not guaranteed to be implemented.
 More features will be added over time.
 Config descriptions will be updated with known compatibility issues.
 If using other mods that overlap in functionality, disable affected sections in this mod’s config to avoid conflicts.